How to Give a Demonstration Speech Like a Food Network Star

 If You Can’t Show, Tell

-Alton Brown in the master of this step, on his show Good Eats.
-He may not be able to show you gluten developing in bread dough, but he’s got three puppets, a chalkboard and a barbershop quartet to help explain the process.
+Alton Brown is the master of this step, on the show Good Eats.
+He may not be able to show you gluten developing in bread dough, but he’s got three puppets, one chalkboard and a barbershop quartet to help explain the process.

 If it’s impossible to demonstrate every step of your topic, brainstorm for other ways to clearly explain the process.